DhanujaAnbalagan/ai-resume-evaluator/README.md

 🤖 AI Resume Evaluator Agent
+An autonomous AI system for resume screening & evaluation

-An AI-powered Resume Evaluation System that analyzes resumes, scores candidates across defined competency areas, and delivers professional HTML evaluation reports automatically via Email and Telegram.
+An AI-powered Resume Evaluation System that analyzes resumes, scores candidates across defined competency areas, and delivers professionally formatted HTML evaluation reports via Email and Telegram.

-This project was built to answer a simple but powerful question:
+❓ Why I Built This

+As an engineering student, I always wondered:

-“How does my resume actually look when it’s evaluated?”
+How does my resume actually look when evaluated?

+What logic do resume checkers use?

+What happens behind the scenes?

-Instead of relying on existing resume checkers, I decided to build one from scratch.
+So instead of using existing tools, I built one myself.

 🚀 Project Overview

-The AI Resume Evaluator Agent simulates a real-world resume screening workflow used in hiring.

-What it does:
+🔹 What this system does

-Accepts resumes via Google Docs
+📄 Accepts resumes via Google Docs

-Evaluates them using an AI Agent
+🤖 Evaluates them using an AI Agent

-Scores candidates using a structured evaluation framework
+📊 Scores candidates using a structured framework

-Generates professionally formatted HTML reports
+✉️ Generates HTML-based professional reports

-Sends results via Gmail
+📬 Sends results via Gmail

-Interacts with users through Telegram
+💬 Interacts with users through Telegram

-Uses Make.com automation and MCP (Model Context Protocol)
+⚙️ Uses Make.com automation and MCP

-This is not just a chatbot — it is a multi-step autonomous AI agent designed to perform a real business task.
+⚠️ This is not a chatbot — it’s a multi-step autonomous AI agent designed to perform a real hiring task.

 🧠 Why This Project Matters

 Most resume tools are black boxes.

-This project focuses on transparency, structure, and system design, showcasing:
+This project emphasizes:

-How AI agents reason and follow workflows

-How resume evaluation logic can be standardized
+🔍 Transparency in evaluation logic

-How automation replaces repetitive manual screening
+🧱 Structured decision-making

+🤖 Real AI agent behavior (not prompt-only)

+🧩 End-to-end system design

-Why proper formatting (HTML vs plain text) matters in real systems
+✨ Why HTML formatting matters in real workflows

 🏗️ System Architecture
-User → Telegram Bot → AI Agent → Resume Evaluation → HTML Email Report

-Key Components:
+User
+ ↓

-Telegram Bot – User interaction
+Telegram Bot
+ ↓

-AI Resume Evaluator Agent – Resume analysis & scoring
+AI Resume Evaluator Agent

-Google Docs – Resume source
+ ↓
+Evaluation Engine
+ ↓

-HTML Email Generator – Professional report rendering
+HTML Email Report

 📊 Evaluation Framework

-Each resume is evaluated on a 100-point scale:
+🧮 Scoring Criteria (Total: 100 points)

-Competency Area	Max Score
+Category	Max Score
-Relevant Technical Experience	30
+💻 Technical Experience	30
-Content Curation Experience	30
+✍️ Content Curation	30
-Project Building	20
+🛠️ Project Building	20
-Team Leadership Experience	20
+👥 Team Leadership	20
-Decision Logic
+🎯 Decision Logic

-≥ 70 → Move Forward
+✅ 70+ → Move Forward

-50–69 → Borderline – Needs Further Evaluation
+⚠️ 50–69 → Borderline

-< 50 → Do Not Move Forward
+❌ < 50 → Reject

-✉️ Output
+✉️ Output Example

-The system generates a professional HTML email report containing:
+Each evaluation generates a clean, recruiter-ready HTML email containing:

 Candidate information